What is it?

 The threat to bees isn’t a trivial matter.
 They are one of nature’s most important pollinators, and a decline in bees could parallel a decline in agricultural productivity and in the productivity of nature generally.
 Damage bee populations and we damage ourselves.

 Take this example from the days before industrialised agriculture.
 In the Handy Book of Bees, published in 1875, the author evaluated the progress of his colonies by weighing them.
 In a good year, the total weight of bees, comb and honey from one hive could be up to 130kg at the end of the season.
-Today, the British Beekeepers Association expect that figure to be around 12kg, down from around 18kg 20 years ago.
+Today, the British Beekeepers Association expect honey yields to be around 14kg per year, down from around 18kg 20 years ago.

 Different approaches to beekeeping